Degenerate Riemann-Hilbert-Birkhoff problems, semisimplicity, and convergence of WDVV-potentials: Application to CohFT's and Gromov-Witten theory

 \begin{rem} If $X$ has generically semisimple quantum cohomology (as a formal Frobenius manifold over $\La$), then $X$ is of Hodge-Tate type, i.e. the Hodge numbers $h_{p,q}(X):=\dim_\C H^q(X,\Om^p)$ vanish for $p\neq q$, see \cite{HMT}. \end{rem}

-Theorem \ref{thconv} implies then the following result. \begin{thm} Assume that Assumption A holds true.
-If the small quantum cohomology of $X$ at $\bm q$ is semisimple, then the function $F^X_0(\bm t)|_{\Qf=\bm q}$ has a non-empty domain of convergence $M_{\bm q}\subseteq H^\bullet(X;\C)$, which is equipped of a \dfm\ structure. \end{thm}
+Theorem \ref{thconv} implies then the following result. \begin{thm} Let Assumption A hold true.
+If the small quantum cohomology of $X$ at $\bm q$ is semisimple, then the function $F^X_0(\bm t)|_{\Qf=\bm q}$ has a non-empty domain of convergence $M_{\bm q}\subseteq H^\bullet(X;\C)$, which is equipped with a \dfm\ structure. \end{thm}

 Theorem \ref{thgw} should be compared with other results in literature, differing in techniques.
 In \cite{Iri07}, H.\,Iritani proved convergence of the big quantum cohomology of $X$ under a different assumption, namely that $H^\bullet(X;\C)$ is generated by $H^2(X;\C)$, see \cite[Corollary 5.9]{Iri07}.
 Subsequently, in \cite{CI15} T.\,Coates and H.\,Iritani proved the convergence (suitably defined) of all potentials $\mc F_g^X$ given by \eqref{despot}, by assuming both convergence of $F^X_0$ and semisimplicity.